hashicorp/terraform-provider-random/docs/ephemeral-resources/password.md

 - `min_special` (Number) Minimum number of special characters in the result.
 Default value is `0`.
 - `min_upper` (Number) Minimum number of uppercase alphabet characters in the result.
 Default value is `0`.
 - `numeric` (Boolean) Include numeric characters in the result.
 Default value is `true`.
 If `numeric`, `upper`, `lower`, and `special` are all configured, at least one of them must be set to `true`.
-- `override_special` (String) Supply your own list of special characters to use for password generation.
+- `override_special` (String) Supply your own list of special characters to use for string generation.
 This overrides the default character list in the special argument.
 The `special` argument must still be set to true for any overwritten characters to be used in generation.
 - `special` (Boolean) Include special characters in the result.
 These are `!@#$%&*()-_=+[]{}<>:?`.
 Default value is `true`.
 - `upper` (Boolean) Include uppercase alphabet characters in the result.
 Default value is `true`.

 ### Read-Only

-- `bcrypt_hash` (String, Sensitive) A bcrypt hash of the generated random password. **NOTE**: If the generated random password is greater than 72 bytes in length, `bcrypt_hash` will contain a hash of the first 72 bytes.
+- `bcrypt_hash` (String, Sensitive) A bcrypt hash of the generated random string. **NOTE**: If the generated random string is greater than 72 bytes in length, `bcrypt_hash` will contain a hash of the first 72 bytes.
-- `result` (String, Sensitive) The generated random password.
+- `result` (String, Sensitive) The generated random string.